 Foundation: Magic Ring

-Row 1: Ch 2, then work 6 sc into the magic ring.
-Sl st into the second chain to close the row then cinch the magic ring as tightly as possible then secure with a tight knot with the feeding line.
+then secure with a tight knot with the feeding line.
 (6 stitches total....does not include the initial chain series)

-Row 2: Ch 3, then work 2 dc into each of the stitches all the way around.
-Finish by working a final dc into the joining stitch, then sl st into the third chain.
-(14 stitches total)
+2: Ch 3, then work 2 dc into each of the stitches all the way around.

-Row 3: Ch 3, then work *2 dc in the first stitch followed by 1 dc into the next stitch*.
-Repeat *to* all the way around, finishing with a sl st into the third ch.
-(21 stitches)
+3: Ch 3, then work *2 dc in the first stitch followed by 1 dc into the

 Row 4: Ch 3, then work 1 dc into each stitch all the way around.
 Sl st into the third chain to finish the row.
 (21 stitches)